sapegin/washingcode-book/manuscript/050_Avoid_mutation.md

 expect(prompts).toEqual([{name: 'foo', initial: 1, message: 'Foo'}, {name: 'bar', initial: 2}]) -->

-At first sight, this code doesn’t look very bad: it converts an object into an array by pushing new items into the `prompts` array.
+At first sight, this code doesn’t look very bad: it converts an object into an array by pushing new elements into the `prompts` array.
 But if we take a closer look, there’s another mutation inside a condition in the middle that mutates the `defaults` object.
 And this is a bigger problem because it’s easy to miss while reading the code.

 The code is actually doing two loops: one to convert the `task.parameters` object to the `prompts` array, and another to update `defaults` with values from `task.parameters`.
 I’d split them to make it clear: